 The now 90-year-old Edith Eger, who survived the Auschwitz camp as a young girl, recently described her most important survival forces in her book ‘The choice’.
 When you read the facts, it’s hard to believe that Edith survived the camp.
 Her strength was that she learned to transform her own perceptions of the facts.
 She kept making her own choices and freed herself from the prison of her own thoughts… and she kept dancing!
 She did all this in the camp, and in the more than seventy years that followed.
 Edith gives lectures all over the world, and always concludes them with a dance, inviting her audience to dance along.
 With that, she created and creates flow and positive energy.

 How do I create a context that ensures that I experience the same reality differently?
 The answer is flow… Have you ever discovered that when you are in flow, everything seems to go easier and more pleasantly?
 What was a problem yesterday is embraced with a smile today!
 We can create flow.
 Flow can be made.
 Flow is a result of your conscious choices.
 Flow occurs when we have our focus clear, create momentum for the things we want, and let go in time so that we don’t cramp.

 Call it an attitude, a mental muscle.
 You can train that mental muscle at any time and in any situation.
 Put it to the test.
 Name something or someone that seriously bothers you.
 Change your view on this by decoupling facts and perceptions.
 Can you manage that?
 Train your mental muscle even harder by not having to have an opinion at all about what bothers you.
 How does that feel?

-Leadership in the new reality, more than ever before, will require flow.
+Leadership in the new reality, and will, more than ever before, require flow.
 New generations are growing up in an environment where creating your own reality is becoming more and more normal.
 Self-organizing and personal leadership 2.0.
-Our responsibility as leaders will move more than ever from directing and managing time and tasks, to facilitating and supporting flow and accountability.
+Our responsibility as leaders will move more than ever from directing and managing time and tasks to facilitating and supporting flow and accountability.